hchandrashekaran/educate-online-task/MVP-tech-stack.md

 **Postgres(AWS RDS) or MongoDB(AWS DocumentDB)**
 - Postgres with strong relational structure(ACID Complaint), ideal for standard chat history.
 - Postgres has websockets support via Listen/Notify.
-- MongoDB with Mongoose(ODM) has flexible schema, which is a good fir for chat applications.
+- MongoDB with Mongoose(ODM) has flexible schema, which is a good fit for chat applications.
 - MongoDB performes well with unstructured JSON-based messages.

 ---